 Bonus: Deploy other proven best practices

-In addition to implementing these three key strategies, healthcare organizations should consider adopting other proven best practices.
+In addition to employing tech-driven staff safety solutions, healthcare organizations should consider adopting other proven best practices.
 These include, but aren’t limited to:

 - Community-based crisis stabilization centers for 24x7x365 behavioral care